Albert Paley: Gates and functional objects

-Large-Scale Sculpture
+Large-scale sculpture

 Paley's first major public sculpture was his Sculpture for the Strong Museum in 1982.
 It was his first piece that showed a transition from smaller-scale work to his monumental sizes.
 Paley did several other large-scale sculptures in the 80's which share similarities in their simplicity of form with basic elements.
 Over time, his sculptures have moved away from simple forms, increasing in both complexity and color.
 In the summer of 2013, Paley was the featured artist on Park Avenue.
 Thirteen sculptures were installed for exhibition between 52nd and 67th Streets in New York City.
 This collection of sculptures was one of Paley's larger projects for one exhibition.
 Craft in America featured Paley as the final Forge artist in Season 5, aired on PBS.
 Paley's career move from Goldsmith to Metal Sculptor is well explained in an interesting interview by Cathleen McCarthy.

-Glass & Steel
+Glass and steel

 In 1998, Paley was invited to the Pilchuck Glass School for a summer residency.
 While there, Paley created a mass of glass elements that would be used in later sculptures in Rochester.
 Paley did another glass residency in 2014 with the Corning Museum of Glass located in Corning, New York.
 He worked there for a year, where he practiced furnace-working and cast Corning Code 7056, a specific type of glass that can form bonds with a metal alloy called Kovar.
 Paley chose this specific glass blend because of its similar properties to that of Kovar, which allowed him to create pieces that fused the glass and metal with each other.
 The first exhibition to focus on Paley's combining of glass and steel, Complementary Contrasts: The Glass and Steel Sculptures of Albert Paley at Museum of Glass will take place during the 2017 - 2018 season, and will display a collection of pieces spanning Paley's work with glass.

-Major Architectural Commissions
+Major architectural commissions

 Listed below are some of Albert Paley's major architectural commissions during his career.